nadiamariduena/e-commerce-react-stripe/README.md

 <br>

-### But since we are working with material UI wecan do it in the following way:
+### But since we are working with material UI we can do it in the following way:

 ```javascript
 <IconButton